Learner1729/beginner_tutorials/README.md

    ```
 > Note: rosbag play reads the contents of bag files and plays them back in a time_synchronized manner.

-Inspecting the recorded bag files: The rosbag info command used below can provide a number of interesting snippets of information about a bag.
+*Inspecting the recorded bag files*: The rosbag info command used below can provide a number of interesting snippets of information about a bag like path where rosbag file is stored, version, duration of the record time, start and end time of the recording, size of the recorded rosbag file, messages stored on a record rosbag file, compression method if applied, along with the types and topics from where messages recorded.
 ```
 $ rosbag info src/beginner_tutorials/results/record.bag
 ```